jiang718/GoogleCloudPubSub/README.md

 ```

 6.Start the server emulator
-6.1 if the emulator are in a remote machine
+6.1 if the server are in a remote machine
 ```
 gcloud beta emulators pubsub start --host-port=<HOST>:<PORT>
 ```